globocom/globomap-driver-acs/README.md

 Python library for globomap-loader to get data from Cloudstack

 ## Plugin environment variables configuration
-All of the environment variables below must be set for the plugin to function properly.
+All of the environment variables below must be set for the plugin to work properly.

 | Variable                  |  Description                    | Example                                      |
 |---------------------------|---------------------------------|----------------------------------------------|